 Here and is the wavelength.
 These conditions only apply when the two slits act as coherent sources.

+Young's experiment sends light through two nearby slits separated by distance and observes the screen a distance away.
 If and the viewing angles are small, the position of the th bright fringe measured from the central maximum is approximately

-So the spacing between nearby bright fringes is approximately
+so the spacing between nearby bright fringes is approximately

-This is the standard fringe-spacing formula for the double-slit pattern.
-It shows the main dependencies clearly:
+This shows the main dependencies clearly:

 - larger gives wider fringe spacing